 Shiva Baby looks and sounds like a comedy but it’s actually a horror movie about being in your twenties, with a surprising vein of emotion.
 The film centers on Danielle (Rachel Sennott), a college senior whose Gender Studies major makes her parents anxious as it doesn’t seem to correlate with any specific career.
 They also don’t like — or even totally believe — that Danielle is bisexual.
-When Danielle joins her parents for the shiva of a family friend, they coach her about what to say about her future prospects and to be on the lookout for potential job opportunities.
+When Danielle joins her parents for the shiva of a family friend, they coach her on what to say about her future prospects and to be on the lookout for potential job opportunities.
 It’s funny and awkward and soul-crushing for Danielle, who already feels guilty for her lack of ambition.
 Danielle also has a secret: she’s a sugar baby, a young woman who is paid for her sexual favors.
 She tells her parents, who support her financially, that she earns extra money by babysitting; she tells her sugar daddy that she needs the money to pay for college.
 When her sugar daddy, Max (Danny Deferrari), turns out to be a guest at the shiva, Danielle realizes that the lies she’s been telling everyone are about to be exposed.
 To make things even more complicated, her ex-girlfriend, Maya (Molly Gordon), is also in attendance.Continue reading “Review: Shiva Baby”

 In fairy tales, the forest is a dark, dangerous place, populated by wolves and other menacing creatures, but for Thomasin and her father, Will, a veteran of the wars in Iraq and Afghanistan, the forest is a respite, a place of quiet and calm.
 More than that, it’s their home.
 For several years, they’ve been camping in Forest Park, an enormous urban park on the outskirts of Portland, Oregon.
 Although they have gone undetected all this time, they still do practice drills in case they should be discovered.
 In an early scene, Will critiques his daughter’s hiding place, telling her that her socks give her away.
 Actually, it’s Thom’s eyes that betray her: you can see her loneliness and her restlessness.
 As a younger kid, 24-7 camping may have appealed to her, but when we meet Thom, she is a young teen, full of curiosity about the outside world and eager to meet new people.
 The only thing that keeps her in the woods is her deep love and sympathy for her father.